booshi/find-your-rate/README.md

 # About

-This is a fork of [Angular Seed](https://github.com/angular/angular-seed) but with full RequireJS support.
+Loan Rate Finder Application is built using with

 * AngularJS 1.4.x
 * RequireJS 2.1.x
-* Full support for unit tests using Karma
+* Karma for unit testing
-* Full support for e2e tests using Protractor
+* Protractor for end2end testing

+This is a fork of [Angular Seed](https://github.com/angular/angular-seed) with full RequireJS

 ## Changes & Notes

-* Removed `index-async.html` and all the related logic & tasks.
-Original seed project offers a way to asynchroneusly load initial set of js files using a custom loader.
-* Bootstraping file (`require-config.js`) is used for both unit testing and bootstraping on the actual page.
-If you don't plan to build your sources using `r.js`, you should consider removing logic related to Karma before using this file in production.

 ## Installation

-    git clone git@github.com:tnajdek/angular-requirejs-seed.git
+    git clone git@
-    cd angular-requirejs-seed
+    cd find-your-rate
     npm install

 ## Running